 The courtesy light between the spotlights comes on when you turn the parking lights on.
-To adjust its brightness, turn the Select/Reset knob on the instrument panel.
+To adjust its brightness, turn the select/reset knob on the instrument panel.

-Individual Interior Lights

-The courtesy lights in the front doors and around the ignition switch come on when you open any door.
-After you close the door, the ignition switch light stays on for several seconds.
+Individual Interior Lights The courtesy lights in the front doors and around the ignition switch come on when you open any door, remove key from the ignition switch, or unlock the driver's door.